NikolasSi/isalos.docs.github.io/docs/statistics/59design_experiments.md

 ---
 ## Fractional Factorial

-Fractional factorial designs represent a refined approach within the framework of Design of Experiments (DoE) that addresses the challenge of studying systems with multiple factors without resorting to the exhaustive method used in full factorial designs.
+Fractional factorial designs represent a refined approach within the framework of DoE that addresses the challenge of studying systems with multiple factors without resorting to the exhaustive method used in full factorial designs.
 By selectively sampling a fraction of the full factorial design, these designs allow researchers to explore the effects of various factors using a substantially reduced number of experimental runs.
 This method is particularly valuable when dealing with a large number of factors, where a full factorial design would require an impractically large set of experiments, escalating costs and resource usage.

 The efficiency of fractional factorial designs comes from their strategic choice of factor level combinations, capturing essential information about the system while significantly cutting down on the number of required experiments.
 This efficiency, however, introduces the primary challenge of confounding.
 Confounding occurs when the effects of some factor combinations become indistinguishable from others.
 For instance, in a four-factor experimental setup, a typical confounding pattern such as “A - B - C - BC” implies that the effect of the fourth factor is entangled with the combined effects of the second and third factors.
 This overlap means that while the design is more efficient, it sacrifices some ability to precisely attribute effects to individual factors or their specific combinations.